mstksg/inCode/copy/entries/monad-plus-1.md

 embodies the "spirit" of MonadPlus; the problem is that Haskell requires that "fail"/"mzero" must not take any parameters, and Either must always have a "reason" when it fails.
-However, one could easily instance their own Either instance with a "default reason" if the `Left` type is known.
+However, one could easily instance their own Either instance with a "default reason" if the `Left` type is known or constrained.
 The easiest way is to constrain the `Left` type to be a monoid and make `mzero = Left mempty`.
 Alternatively, if your Left is a String, you can just put in whatever default error message you want.

 However, if the failure
 type is a monoid, Either can be made in general a MonadPlus.
 Still, arguably,